rust-lang/rust/src/doc/tarpl/README.md

 However if you intend to write unsafe code -- or just *really* want to dig into the guts of the language -- this book contains *invaluable* information.

-Unlike *The Rust Programming Language* we *will* be assuming considerable prior knowledge.
-In particular, you should be comfortable with:
+Unlike TRPL we will be assuming considerable prior knowledge.
+In particular, you should be comfortable with basic systems programming and basic Rust.
+If you don't feel comfortable with these topics, you should consider [reading TRPL][trpl], though we will not be assuming that you have.
+You can skip straight to this book if you want; just know that we won't be explaining everything from the ground up.

-* Basic Systems Programming:
-    * Pointers
-    * [The stack and heap][]
-    * The memory hierarchy (caches)
-    * Threads

-* [Basic Rust][]

 Due to the nature of advanced Rust programming, we will be spending a lot of time talking about *safety* and *guarantees*.
 In particular, a significant portion of the book will be dedicated to correctly writing and understanding Unsafe Rust.

 [trpl]: ../book/
-[The stack and heap]: ../book/the-stack-and-the-heap.html
-[Basic Rust]: ../book/syntax-and-semantics.html